eth-p/uni-chip8/docs/project/Product-Document.md

 ### Windows Environment Requirements

 To faciliate development consistency, we ask that all members on Windows 10 enable the Windows Subsystem for Linux.

+**Note:** There is currently an outstanding, but tracked issue with WSL (*Windows Subsystem for Linux*) where the Windows *Antimalware Service Executable* process will aggressively monitor an active WSL terminal.
+As a result, a developer may suffer performance degradation in running WSL terminal commands.
+To counteract this issue, the root directory of the WSL installation package and any associated major processes must be excluded from the default Windows Antimalware Service.
+Please consider the ramifications before attempting this fix.

 - **Windows Subsystem for Linux**
   - Ubuntu from the Windows Store